Fornost461/JavaDowngrader/README.md

 A shell command is generated into the variable *command*.
 Then, it is run through a call to the Terminal.

-For more informations, read [manualdowngrade.md](https://github.com/Fornost461/JavaDowngrader/blob/master/manualdowngrade.md).
+For further information about what this command does, read [manualdowngrade.md](https://github.com/Fornost461/JavaDowngrader/blob/master/manualdowngrade.md).